I am a mixed race African American. I am of Native American, Irish, German, White, and Puertorican heritage. How will I be treated in Aus?

 -Aussie, in Australia

-TLDR; same as US. less guns. dont worry too much, especially if you'll be in a city. about 2 years agoAnswered by Louse via WorldNomads.com
+TLDR; same as US. less guns. dont worry too much, especially if you'll be in a city. over 2 years agoAnswered by Louse via WorldNomads.com

 I agree with Louise.
 I'm from Melbourne originally and it's a huge mix of different cultures and the like.
 I live in the smaller city of Canberra now and we similarly have a large mix of different people and I've never seen any racial issues (although I cannot speak to whether there are any as I haven't lived here as long).

 As Louise said, if you're moving to a small town and you're really worried (although I can't imagine it would be dissimilar to the US), look up information on the place and have a chat to other colleagues who have lived there.